 AI vs ML vs DL

 The most common doubt is AI vs ML vs DL.
-In simple terms, Deep Learning is a subset of Machine Learning, which in turn a part of Artificial Intelligence.
+In simple terms, Deep Learning is a subset of Machine Learning, which in turn is a part of Artificial Intelligence.
 Artificial Intelligence acts as an umbrella, under which Machine Learning and Deep Learning exist.

 Have a look at our blog on Artificial Intelligence Courses Syllabus to know more about the topics to learn in AI.